-DRAFT ETHICAL GUIDELINES FOR PSYCHOLOGISTS PROVIDING PSYCHOLOGICAL SERVICES VIA ELECTRONIC MEDIA
+INTERIM ETHICAL GUIDELINES FOR PSYCHOLOGISTS PROVIDING PSYCHOLOGICAL SERVICES VIA ELECTRONIC MEDIA

 These guidelines apply to the evolving and increasing practice of providing e-services to clients; that is, providing services through electronic media (e.g., telephone, video-conferencing, e-mail, chat rooms).
 The guidelines apply to services that require a contractual relationship between a psychologist and client; they do not apply to the use of these media to provide general educational or resource information.

-The guidelines are derived from the ethical principles and values of the Canadian Code of Ethics for Psychologists (CPA, 2000), which provides an ethical framework and standards for the professional activities of all members of the Canadian Psychological Association, or of members of other bodies that endorse or have adopted this code.
+The guidelines are derived from the ethical principles and values of the Canadian Code of Ethics for Psychologists (CPA, 2017), which provides an ethical framework and standards for the professional activities of all members of the Canadian Psychological Association, or of members of other bodies that endorse or have adopted this Code.
 However, the guidelines address issues that are unique to the use of electronic media; they do not duplicate relevant standards in the Code.
 As such, the guidelines should be used in conjunction with the most recent version of the Code.
 Each guideline is referenced with one or more Ethical Values used in the Code.

 As significant new technology is emerging continuously, the guidelines avoid being technology specific.

-Principle I: Respect for Dignity of Persons
+Principle I: Respect for Dignity of Persons and Peoples

 - When obtaining informed consent for electronic provision of services, psychologists include information about the particular nature, risks (including possible insufficiency, misunderstandings due to lack of visual clues, and technology failure), benefits (including appropriateness and advantages re distance, convenience, comfort), reasonable alternative service options (e.g., in-person services, local services from an available health service provider of another discipline), and privacy limitations (including the possibility of interception of communications) of providing services through the particular electronic medium/media to be used.
 (Informed Consent)